DHARPA-Project/kiara_plugin.network_analysis/.github/ISSUE_TEMPLATE/suggest-a-module.md

 **Graph types**
 List all the graph types this module can be used. with.

+**Outupts**
+List all the outputs this module would produce, along with their types and a short description of what they are.

 **Example code**
 If you have example code how to do what you are proposing to do, copy and paste it here.